Blue Nile Review

 Are Astor Ideals Worth the Price?

-The Astor Ideal cut is available only for Blue Nile’s round, princess, and cushion diamonds.
-It’s a high-precision cut meant to create perfect symmetry and bring out maximum sparkle in the stone.
-In terms of GIA or AGS grading, it’s considered and excellent cut.
+The Astor Ideal cut is available only for Blue Nile's round, oval, princess, and cushion diamonds.
+It's a high-precision cut meant to create perfect symmetry and bring out the maximum sparkle in the stone.
+In terms of GIA or AGS grading, it's considered an excellent cut.

 Ring Metals and Settings

 If you're building an engagement ring, you may have your heart set on a particular metal, rather than a particular diamond.
 If so, start with the metals and settings on Blue Nile's site.